department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/benefit-applications.md

 The “How do I apply" section lists possible application methods.
 It should emphasize the optimal path for Veterans, (which may be how to get help from a human instead of online help.)
 Some common application methods are:
 * Online
    * Green CTA button
+   The button will lead the user/applicant to one of two places: either the application flow for the benefit or a wizard mini-form interface allowing the user to self-select into (or out of) the appropriate benefit form.

+**Note:** never put more than one green button on the page.
+If you have a page that requires multiple benefit form links, use the wizard mini-form interface to create branching logic to get the correct benefit application (or prevent a user from applying to the wrong benefit).

 * By mail
    * Link to the printable application form
    * Instructions for mailing the completed, printed form